School of Nursing

 Registered Nurse Program

-Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Registered Nurse (RN) and Practical Nurse Program LPN to RN Program until May 31, 2016.
-Classes will start August 22, 2016
+Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Registered Nurse (RN) and LPN to RN Pathway Program until May 31, 2017.
+Classes will start August 21, 2017

 Today, with its affiliation with St. Peter's College in Jersey City, NJ, the School of Nursing - Registered Nurse Program has evolved into one of the leading coeducational and highly competitive nurse diploma programs in New Jersey.
 The program is also accredited by the New Jersey Board of Nursing and the Accreditation Commission for Education in Nursing.
 An optional A.A.S. degree in health sciences is also available through a collaborative agreement.